fallen-icarus/cardano-loans/README.md

 The minUTxOValue makes it expensive to create millions of Ask UTxOs with real but worthless collateral just to pollute the beacon queries.

-All assets the Borrower is willing to use as collateral *must* appear in the `collateral` list.
+All assets the borrower is willing to use as collateral *must* appear in the `collateral` list.
 The borrower does not need to use that asset as collateral, but *assets not found in the `collateral` list cannot be used as collateral for a loan*.